LiskArchive/lisk-sdk/README.md

 $ npm link
 ```

-This will also add `lisk-commander` to your PATH, but you won't have to repeat the process if you pull or create a new build.
+This will also add `lisk` to your PATH, but you won't have to repeat the process if you pull or create a new build.
 Be aware that any previous globally installed Lisk Commander version will get overridden with this local version.

 ## Usage